 Please note that all Williams College buildings are closed to the public.

 For the campus community, buildings will be restricted to card access only.
 Buildings without card access will have protocols in place that are clearly publicized at their locations and on their websites.
 Students will have card access only to their individual residence halls.

 Will there be athletic competition?

-However it has been decided that Williams fall sports teams will not travel and compete during the fall semester.
-Our decision has been guided by the utmost attention to safety protocols to ensure the health and safety of our athletes, coaches, staff and community.
 Decisions about winter and spring teams have not yet been made.
-The Athletics Department will host a special town hall devoted to information and discussion of these issues.
+The Athletics Department hosted a special town hall devoted to information and discussion of these issues.
+Watch the archived video here.

 Will tuition, room and board change to reflect all the changes on campus?